 The costs associated with providing an online experience comparable to the most well funded digital retailers are considerably smaller than those associated with expanding to new physical locations.

 As new car sales software systems develop, the costs associated go down, and with the new Software as a Service (SaaS) subscription model adopted by most technology providers, there are no inflated upfront costs to overcome.

 One of our key messages to the dealer sector is that you can be a disruptor too, and offer everything that we are seeing from extremely well-funded, high-profile newcomers.

 We believe the real question retailers need to be asking themselves is can they afford not to enhance their online presence in a way that compliments and drives interested consumers into the showroom.

 The right dealer platform is key to encouraging consumers to take the next step.
 The right calls to action on your website can accomplish many things, like generate automotive finance leads, or produce a list of interested people to call.
 Including calls to action that are dedicated to drive people into the showroom are an absolute must.

 A recent paper we published looked at the three types of buyers, and by far the most dominant group is the channel hoppers, buyers who start the journey online and finish in the showroom.

 These people want an online experience that’s convenient when it suits them, but also leads them to all the expertise and in-person experience that can only be found once they step into the showroom.

-Having the right tools in place that not only create opportunities, but encourage visitors to self-direct themselves into the showroom will be invaluable to vehicle retail over the coming years.
+Having the right car sales software in place that not only creates opportunities, but encourages visitors to self-direct themselves into the showroom will be invaluable to vehicle retail over the coming years.